• Skip to primary navigation

 [Construction of Ben Thanh Station and Line 1.]

-If you are living in Ho Chi Minh City then Line 1 will need no introduction, as the construction site at Ben Thanh Market is a continual reminder.
+Line 1 construction began in 2012 and is expected to be completed by 2024.
 Line 1 on this concept map has incorporated the proposed Line 3A, which will be the same line.
 At the northeast end, the line is extended from Mien Dong to Bien Hoa.
 This has already been proposed as a possible extension, so I’ve not made any other changes to Line 1.

 [Line 3A of the HCMC Metro – the extension of Line 1.]